-Advanced Brakes Systems
+Advanced Braking Systems

 Students will learn in-depth analysis of automotive brake systems used in today's vehicles to include anti-lock brakes, traction control, and stability control.
 Students will also be instructed on the theory and operation of wheel bearings.
+Students will be tested on the theory and operation of antilock brakes, traction control, wheel bearings, and stability control.